whve/quantumjitter/content/blog/plunge/index.markdown

   - R
 tags:
   - web site
-summary: After reading up on [Blogdown](https://bookdown.org/yihui/blogdown/), I decided to take the plunge and leave Wordpress for a quieter life in Blogdown.
+excerpt: After reading up on [Blogdown](https://bookdown.org/yihui/blogdown/), I decided to take the plunge and leave Wordpress for a quieter life in Blogdown.
 The motivation?
 authors: []
-lastmod: '2022-04-10'
+lastmod: '2022-04-26'
 draft: false
 featured: false
 ---